Wamaki

 Where it fits among Taipei Japanese meals

 Wamaki makes the most sense for diners who specifically want Japanese cuisine in Taipei and are comfortable with a $$$ spend.
-The available verified information does not establish party size, seating type, takeout, delivery, dietary accommodations, or a particular tasting-menu structure, so those details should be checked with the restaurant before booking.
+Details on party size, seating type, takeout, delivery, dietary accommodations, or a particular tasting-menu structure should be checked with the restaurant before booking.

 Dress code is business casual.
 Hours are Monday through Saturday, 12–2 PM and 6–10 PM, with Sunday closed.
 For anything beyond those basics, including reservations, seating, menu details, special requests, rely on the venue's current official channels.